OpenTranslationBible/open-bible/en-GB/43.John/md/john-12.md

 ## John 12:8

-You will always have the poor with you, but you will not always have me.”
+You will always have those in need with you, but you will not always have me.”

 ---